Confronting Writing Anxiety

-Such circumstances are usual and understandable.
-They do, however, increase stress levels and become cumbersome distractions.
-The good news is that they do not have to dictate your state of mind or the paper you produce.
-If you suspect the source of your anxiety resembles one or more of the factors discussed above, try to locate and evaluate these triggers.
-Attempt to understand why certain aspects of attitude or lifestyle cause you anxiety; recognition begins the process of reevaluation and relief.
+Such circumstances are typical and understandable.
+They do, however, increase stress levels and turn paper writing into a fraut ordeal.
+The good news is that they do not have to dictate either a writer's state of mind or the paper they produce.
+Once a writer hasidentified if any of the factors above resemble their anxiety, they can then try to locate and evaluate these triggers.
+Recognition begins the process of reevaluation and relief.

-- Being reasonable and fair (What are my expectations for myself?
+- Being reasonable and fair: Ask: What are my expectations for myself?
 What are other’s expectations of me?
 Are these appropriate?
 Intimidating?
-Motivating?)
+Motivating?

 - Using realistic language: Would a less-than-perfect grade on one assignment literally ruin my academic record?

-It may help to discuss your answers with a trusted friend, family member, professor, or counselor.
+It may help to discuss answers with a trusted friend, family member, professor, or counselor.

 Where to Go from Here—Practical Steps to Unlock the Writer in You

-Understanding the assignment well is a basic but significant part of feeling confident in your ability to begin writing.
+Understanding the assignment well is a basic but significant part of feeling confident in one's ability to begin writing.

 - Read the assignment carefully.
 Circle the key terms.
-Ask your professor to clarify anything about which you are uncertain.
+Ask the professor to clarify anything about which they are uncertain.

 - If possible, arrange to meet with the professor during his/her office hours.
 Making this personal connection can be quite valuable.
 It can help a writer understand their professor’s expectations of them and of the assignment.
 Furthermore, it allows the writer to better understand they have resources, and make a daunting task seem more realistic.
 Also, taking the time to meet with him/her demonstrates that the writer treats the class and assignment with respect.If the writer repeatedly struggles with anxiety, or simply finds one particular assignment to be overwhelming, speaking with their professor ahead of time can keep him or her well informed, and make finding reasonable accomodations simpler.